Introduction

 The Samnite Interlude (circa 424-290 BC)

-Quite intriguingly, even the ‘new found’ Greek political might in Pompeii was short-lived, with the Campania region, in turn, being invaded by the Samnites, a warlike Italic people originally hailing from the south-central part of the peninsula.
+Quite intriguingly, even the ‘newfound’ Greek political might in Pompeii was short-lived, with the Campania region, in turn, being invaded by the Samnites, a warlike Italic people originally hailing from the south-central part of the peninsula.

-The city itself had already begun to show signs of deterioration since circa 450 BC, with dilapidation of various urban areas and a lack of offerings made at the Temple of Apollo.
+The city itself had already begun to show signs of deterioration since circa 450 BC, with the dilapidation of various urban areas and a lack of offerings made at the Temple of Apollo.
 And possibly, by circa 424 BC, Pompeii was wholly conquered by the Samnites, and the settlement, along with other proximate cities like Capua and Nola, gradually adopted the characteristics and architectural styles of their Italic overlords.

 To that end, while the Samnites were known for their proclivity toward martial pursuits, archaeological evidence has also alluded to the cultural and architectural achievements of these people.
 For example, recent excavations have revealed the remains of a full-fledged Samnite temple within the confines of Pompeii.